 I admit I've thrown on a TV show and plopped my kid in front of the screen when I needed to get dinner on the table.
-And I've eked out one more hour of sleep on a Saturday morning by turning on PBS and putting out a few bowls of dry cereal.

 Take Phineas and Ferb, for example.
-I never realized how clever it was until I took the time to watch a whole episode with my 5-year-old.
+I never realized how clever it was until I took the time to watch a whole episode with my kid.
 And I found so many things to talk about with him afterward.
 How did the boys solve the problem?
 (By working together.)
 Why was Candace so mean to her brothers?
 (Because she was embarrassed.)
 Do you think you'd do that kind of thing without asking Mom or Dad first?
 (No way!)

 When you can, watching TV alongside your kids can help you bond through a shared experience.
 It can also give you an opportunity to reinforce your values and counteract any negative messages.
 And the window into your kids' world is priceless.
-For suggestions in what makes quality television for certain age groups, check out our good TV picks for ages 2-4, 5-7, and 8-12.

 Watching TV with kids ages 2-4 is less about delving into provocative topics than it is about reinforcing shows' positive social messages and lessons.